Domus: Interior

 The domus included multiple rooms, indoor courtyards, gardens and beautifully painted walls that were elaborately laid out.
-The vestibulum (entrance hall) led into a large central hall: the atrium, which was the focal point of the domus and contained a statue of or an altar to the household gods.
-Leading off the atrium were cubicula (bedrooms), a dining room triclinium where guests could eat dinner whilst reclining on couches, a tablinum (living room or study), and the culina (Roman kitchen).
+The vestibulum ('entrance hall') led into a large central hall: the atrium, which was the focal point of the domus and contained a statue of or an altar to the household gods.
+Leading off the atrium were cubicula (bedrooms), a dining room triclinium, where guests could eat dinner whilst reclining on couches, a tablinum (living room or study), and the culina (Roman kitchen).
 On the outside, and without any internal connection to the atrium, were tabernae (shops facing the street).

 In cities throughout the Roman Empire, wealthy homeowners lived in buildings with few exterior windows.
 Glass windows were not readily available: glass production was in its infancy.
 Thus a wealthy Roman citizen lived in a large house separated into two parts, and linked together through the tablinum or study or by a small passageway.

-To protect the family from intruders the entrance would not face the street, this left more room inside.

-Surrounding the atrium were arranged the master's family’s main rooms: the small cubicula or bedrooms, the tablinum, which served as a living room or study, and the triclinium, or dining-room.
+Surrounding the atrium were arranged the master's family's main rooms: the small cubicula or bedrooms, the tablinum, which served as a living room or study, and the triclinium, or dining-room.
 Roman homes were like Greek homes.
 Only two objects were present in the atrium of Caecilius in Pompeii: the lararium (a small shrine to the Lares, the household gods) and a small bronze box that stored precious family items.
 In the master bedroom was a small wooden bed and couch which usually consisted of some slight padding.
 As the domus developed, the tablinum took on a role similar to that of the study.
 In each of the other bedrooms there was usually just a bed.
 The triclinium had three couches surrounding a table.
 The triclinium often was similar in size to the master bedroom.
 The study was used as a passageway.
 If the master of the house was a banker or merchant, the study often was larger because of the greater need for materials.
 Roman houses lay on an axis, so that a visitor was provided with a view through the fauces, atrium, and tablinum to the peristyle.